illicit-games/xfce-builder/README.md

   - terminator, because xfce4-terminal is annoying to multitask with many servers, console checks, monitoring the list goes on i do a lot of terminal based stuff on a daily both work and play similar to here?
   - firefox, because i like firefox about it? privacy, ads, tracking prevention while still staying mostly usable across sites is why.
   - Other stuff ill have to label why later.

+# license

+        DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

+ Copyright (C) 2024 illicit-games <>

+ Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+  0. You just DO WHAT THE FUCK YOU WANT TO.